 How long will the works last?

-The programme of works is scheduled to last three years, beginning in early 2017.
+The programme of works is expected to complete by 2021.

 How much will renovations cost?